How is Zeffy free?

 4. State Farm

-State Farm Insurance is a group of mutual insurance companies with headquarters in Bloomington, Illinois.
+State Farm Insurance is a group of mutual insurance companies headquartered in Bloomington, Illinois.

 The company supports education, safety, and community development ventures across the US.